moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 #### Step 4.
 Prediction by the global model

 This is a simple example that utilizes a specific piece of data from the dataset to confirm that the prediction result is consistent with the ground truth.
-Additionally, you have the flexibility to modify the forecast inputs yourself based on your needs.
+Additionally, you have the flexibility to modify the prediction inputs yourself based on your needs.
 ![execution](./figures/GM_predict.png)

 ```